dtcenter/MET/met/docs/Users_Guide/mode.rst

 In Example 2, the MODE tool will verify the model data in the sample_fcst.nc NetCDF output of pcp_combine using the observations in the sample_obs.nc NetCDF output of pcp_combine, using the configuration options specified in the MODEConfig_nc file.
 Since the model and observation files contain only a single field of accumulated precipitation, the MODEConfig_nc file should specify that accumulated precipitation be verified.

+.. _MODE-configuration-file:

 15.3.2 mode configuration file

 The default configuration file for the MODE tool, MODEConfig_default, can be found in the installed share/met/config directory.
 Another version of the configuration file is provided in scripts/config.
 We encourage users to make a copy of the configuration files prior to modifying their contents.
 Descriptions of MODEConfig_default and the required variables for any MODE configuration file are also provided below.
 While the configuration file contains many entries, most users will only need to change a few for their use.
 Specific options are described in the following subsections.

-Note that environment variables may be used when editing configuration files, as described in Section [subsec:pb2nc-configuration-file] for the PB2NC tool.
+Note that environment variables may be used when editing configuration files, as described in :ref:`PB2NC Configuration File <pb2nc configuration file>` for the PB2NC tool.